BassamHafez/Beso-Restaurant/README.md

+# Beso-Restaurant
-#Beso-Restaurant is a responsive web page where you can order and discover many types of Food, made using html ,css and vanilla js using api for foods.
+is a responsive web page where you can order and discover many types of Food, made using html ,css and vanilla js using api for meals.